superfaceai/docs/docs/guides/run-capability.md

 main();
 ```

+_Replace `scope/profile-name`, `UseCaseName` and inputs for `.perform` method with the use case details you actually want to use._

 :::info
-Replace `scope/profile-name`, `UseCaseName` and inputs for `.perform` method with the use case details you actually want to use.

 For details on SuperfaceClient API, please consult [OneSDK reference](/reference/one-sdk-js).
 :::